diboy2/CSC-8540-SystemDiagrams/README.md

 Fall 2021 Software Engineering Project - Home Security System

 The diagrams describe a home security equipped with intruder detection, fire detection, alarms, a water sprinkler system, a video camera, a companion application, and notification service.
+In addition to the diagrams, I needed to conduct a presentation on the overall design of the system at the end of the semester.

 # Component Diagram
 ![ScreenShot](Component_Diagram.png)